DIETARY SYSTEMS AND CONCEPTS

 The US army found out this theory works during World War II when they tried to feed troops in the tropics and in the arctic the same rations.
 It did not work and the men became ill.
 In cold climates, one needs more warming or yang foods, while in the tropics one needs cooling or more yin foods.

 Grounding and yin and yang.
 Yang is generally a movement toward the earth, whereas yin is often, though not always, a movement away from the earth and toward the sky.
-Grounding is a very important concept in nutritional balancing for the development of the first chakra, and indirectly for all of them.
+Grounding is a very important concept in nutritional balancing for the development of the first center, and indirectly for all of them.
 This is another reason to eat a very yang diet, in fact.

 Yin Qualities.
 Yin is cool, expanded, more sugary, uncooked, and often broken up or shredded, as occur with blending and juicing of foods.